habibiSolus/PB-Telegram-Linkopener/README.md

 - Send message to self on Telegram on successful open
 - Show latest version in startup

+## config.json configuration
+See config.json.sample for examples and new settings [here](config.json.sample)

 ## Installation from source

 ### Install NodeJS and NPM (Windows)